inthescales/lyre-site/blog/2024-12-11-notes-on-old-english-roots.md

 Some words, however, didn't sit neatly as either speculative or common.
 How should we treat words that, though they did occur at some point in the modern era with modern spellings, are today archaic or very obscure.
 Should we consider words like "ween" or "blin" (both attested as late as the 1800s) to be the same as the ones that fell out of use earlier?
 People who aren't familiar with the word may be interested in an entry defining it, but the program isn't really producing anything new in that case, which feels unsatisfying.

 This led me to introduce a third category of "obscure" words — words that do appear in the modern era, and have modern forms, but which I guessed that most English speakers wouldn't be familiar with.
-I've configured the program so that these words _can_ appear on their own, but are found more frequently in combinations.
-Now though, I don't feel satisfied with this decision, and may treat them as equivalent to common roots in the future.
+Currently these roots _can_ appear on their own, but are found more frequently in combinations.
+On reflection, I don't feel satisfied with this decision, and may treat them as equivalent to common roots in the future.

 ### Canonical forms